-Senior Managers (at the Australia and New Zealand Banking Group Limited level) are the Responsible Person roles as detailed in ANZ's Remuneration Policy.
+Senior Managers (at the ANZ level) are the Responsible Person roles as detailed in ANZ's Remuneration Policy.
 ANZ's current Responsible Persons are the CEO, Group Executive Committee (ExCo) members and other key roles identified in ANZ's Fit and Proper Policy.
-For 2017, ANZ had a total of 26 Senior Manager roles (30 individuals due to movement in roles); 26 roles in 2016 (33 individuals due to movement in roles).
+For 2018, ANZ had a total of 26 Senior Manager roles (32 individuals due to movement in roles); 26 roles in 2017 (30 individuals due to movement in roles).

-• Material Risk Takers
+Material Risk Takers

-Material Risk Takers (MRTs) (at the Australia and New Zealand Banking Group Limited level) are any other persons (not covered by the Senior Manager definition above), for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of ANZ.
+Material Risk Takers (MRTs) (at the ANZ level) are any other persons (not covered by the Senior Manager definition above), for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of ANZ.
 For ANZ these are Senior Executives who can influence the Group's capital, funding and liquidity, market risk, underwriting risk, and/or credit and counterparty risk.
-For 2017 ANZ had a total of 6 Material Risk Taker roles (6 individuals); 9 roles in 2016 (11 individuals due to movement in roles).
+For 2018 ANZ had a total of 6 Material Risk Taker roles (7 individuals due to movement in roles); 6 roles in 2017 (6 individuals).